HTML sitemaps might seem like a relic from the old days of web development, but you’d be wrong to think they are no longer needed for SEO.

 The more assistance and ease of crawlability you provide to Google, the higher up the crawl queue your website will move, as it takes fewer of Google’s resources to regularly crawl and index your site.

-A properly optimised HTML sitemap can emphasise information to specific content of your choice by putting a highlight on those particular pages.
+A properly optimised HTML sitemap can emphasise information to the specific content of your choice by putting a highlight on those particular pages.

 Ensures you have no orphaned pages